 The purpose of having a legal age of consent in Texas is to protect minors and adolescents from suffering from sexual crimes such as abuse or assault.
 Additionally, many studies have shown that early sexual activity can have significant negative consequences when it comes to the rights and development of a child younger than the age of consent.

-Consent laws exist primarily to protect teenagers and younger children, but they also exist to protect against certain risks to their reproductive and sexual health.
-Engaging in underage sexual activity can lead to early pregnancy, unwanted pregnancy, and even sexually transmitted diseases (STDs).
-When statutory rape, sexual assault, or any other sex crimes occur to minors, the consequences go far beyond criminal charges.
+When statutory rape, sexual assault, or any other sex crimes occur against minors, the consequences go far beyond criminal charges.
 One related question we often hear is, “Can you sue someone for giving you an STD?”
 Read our related blog to learn if you qualify for a lawsuit.

 Young adults and children often see lasting mental and emotional consequences and problems after being the victims of sex crimes.
 This is why consent law is so incredibly important, as are the laws that protect against sexual assault.

-Statutes Governing Texas’s Age of Consent
+Laws Governing Texas Age of Consent

-• Texas Penal Code Section 21.11: This section specifically prohibits any sexual conduct with a child younger than 17 in Texas.
+- Texas Penal Code Section 21.11: This section specifically prohibits any sexual conduct with a child younger than 17 in Texas.
 It also states that a person commits a criminal offense if they engage in any form of sexual contact with a minor.

-• Texas Penal Code Section 22.011: This section clearly defines sexual assault of a minor.
+- Texas Penal Code Section 22.011: This section clearly defines sexual assault of a minor.
 A minor is anyone under the age of 17 in Texas.

 What Is the Romeo and Juliet Law in Texas?